googleprojectzero/domato/README.md

 ##### Comments

-Everythng after the first '#' character on the line is considered a comment, so for example
+Everythng after the first '#' character on the line is considered a comment, so for example:

 ```
 #This is a comment